Hello I Love You

 There are 7,043,513,670 people living in this world.
-Based on the actions of a small fraction of that number, you love less.
+Based on the actions of a small fraction of that number, it’s possible that you’ve become less open to love.

 When we come into the world as infants, we are open to unconditional love and trust.
 We know no different.
 Even as young children the walls start to come up, and then, by the time we are adults, we are skeptical, guarded and have lost faith in unconditional love.